jsks/czhttpd/README.md

 By default, czhttpd searches for czhttpd.conf in `~/.config/czhttpd`.
 An alternative config file can be specified with the commandline option `-c`.

 ### Examples:
-Start czhttpd on port 8000 with logging enabled `./czhttpd -p 8000 -l ~/.config/czhttpd/czhttpd.log`
+- Start czhttpd on port 8000 with logging enabled<br>
+`./czhttpd -p 8000 -l ~/.config/czhttpd/czhttpd.log`

-Run with CGI enabled for php, python, and perl `./czhttpd -x php,py,pl`
+- Run with CGI enabled for php, python, and perl<br>
+`./czhttpd -x php,py,pl`

-Serve an instance of phpMyAdmin installed in ~/ with logging sent to stdout `./czhttpd -v -x php -i index.php ~/phpmyadmin`
+- Serve an instance of phpMyAdmin installed in ~/ with logging sent to stdout<br>
+`./czhttpd -v -x php -i index.php ~/phpmyadmin`